Parth1604/Stock-Market_kafka/README.md

 ## Key Learnings
 - Learned how to integrate Kafka with AWS.
 - Gained experience with real-time data processing and storage.

----

-This keeps the explanation simple while grouping the sections into clear paragraphs without bullet points.